How to apply gold medal psychology in daily life

-Another effective goal setting method includes the SMART model.
-That is to say, making goals Specific, Measurable, Action-orientated, Realistic and Timebound increases chances of achievement.
+An effective goal setting method is the SMART model.
+That is to say, making goals Specific, Measurable, Action-oriented, Realistic, and Time-bound will increase chances of achievement.

 Tiger Woods had spent the year of his life on the course in 2008, largely due to the hours and hours visualizing his perfect swing and succeeding in competitive situations.
 Such imagining causes the body to reinforce the neural pathways needed to complete the action correctly.

 If there are any upcoming situations in your life that create nerves or anxiety, you might want to attempt visualizing yourself in the situation and embodying the best possible outcome.When doing so, take the opportunity to imagine the scene from two perspectives.
 Firstly, as though you are living it, first person, from within your body, then secondly as though you are a spectator, detached from your current self, and watching your body go through the process of success.